Douglas McKnight, PhD (C’20)

 But doing a Ph.D. and writing a dissertation had been in the back of my mind since undergrad.
 So about a year later, I moved back to Georgetown to start a Ph.D. in the German Department with Prof. Katrin Sieg as my advisor.

 Did you consider other career paths, and if so, what were the crucial factors that influenced your decision?

 Throughout graduate school, I was always open to having a career in academia, the private sector, or in government.
 For me, the sector the career was in wasn’t important.
 I always focused on what the daily work would be like.

 Before even starting my Ph.D., I was open to non-academic careers – a mindset I think most people getting advanced degrees in the humanities should have because there just aren’t enough (good) jobs on the academic job market today.

 Factors that influenced my career decision were location, daily work, and compensation.
 Since studying abroad during undergrad, I had always wanted to live and work in Europe – so that was the main factor for me when looking for various jobs.
 I knew I also wanted to be able to write on a daily basis, so I explored jobs that would allow me to do that in some capacity.
 Finally, compensation (including benefits) was also a priority of mine – and I feel happy on all fronts so far.

 What are the pros and cons of a career in your current field?

 There are a lot of pros to working in the marketing/communications/software sector.
-It’s a quick moving environment that never gets boring.
-I get to work with people from all over the world, and I have the chance to learn about the technologies and tools we all use on a daily basis and never think much about.
+It’s a quick-moving environment that never gets boring.
+I get to work with people from all over the world, and I have the chance to learn about the technologies and tools we all use on a daily basis and never think much about them.

 It’s also a golden age for copywriters at the moment – after all, every webpage, in-app text, Facebook ad, and social media post has to be written by someone – so it’s a relatively stable job market for people who can write clearly and effectively, particularly if you can do this in multiple languages.